githubEdit

 A linked service job creates dependencies by mapping the execution sequence.
 The order is determined by nesting service job links within the nextServiceJobLinks array.
 For example, if the link for service job B contains a reference to service job A in its nextServiceJobLinks array, service job A must be completed before service job B can begin.

 The system enforces this dependency by setting the status of service job B to NOT_READY.
 The status automatically changes to OPEN only after all prerequisite jobs (from the nextServiceJobLinks array) reach a terminal status like FINISHED, CANCELLED, or OBSOLETE.
-A service job cannot be manually transitioned from NOT_READY to IN_PROGRESS, FINISHED or WAITING_FOR_INPUT.
+A service job can't be manually transitioned from NOT_READY to IN_PROGRESS, FINISHED or WAITING_FOR_INPUT.

 A service job link references a service job and contains an array, nextServiceJobLinks, that points to any subsequent job links.
 This nested structure within a linked service job maps the execution sequence of all related service jobs.